 When publishing your work with a commercial publisher it is likely that you will sign something known as a publishing agreement.
 Many of these agreements include a transfer of copyright from the author to the publisher.
 This process means that you have given away your economic rights (the right to make money from your work) to the publisher.
 This is done to protect the interests of the publisher who will invest time and money in preparing a manuscript for publication.

 It is important that you always read any publication agreement carefully before signing it to ensure that you are happy with what it says.
 Researchers subject to funder Open Access mandates should also check to make sure that the agreement they are signing is compliant with these.
 It is also good practice to check that any agreement should be consistent with any other collaborations or contracts you have committed to.
-More information about Open Access can be found here.
+More information about Open Access can be found on the University's Open Access webpages.
 If you are not happy with any part of the agreement you can talk to the publisher before signing and they may agree to change parts of the contract.

 Sharing your research outputs online is a vital part of building a successful online presence but you need to think carefully about copyright before publishing anything online.
 If you have signed a publication or copyright transfer agreement with a publisher then you may need their permission to share certain versions of your work unless it has been published under a Creative Commons or other open license.